Kathy Maister's Start Cooking

 Looks great, i'm sure i will try this out.. i hope it tastes good just like it looks good :)

-thankyou guy kawaski your teryaki sauce looks authentic i have experince with various other chefs when i was working but this way of cooking teryaki sauce is new thank you
+Thank you guy Kawasaki (and Kathy Maister!).
+Your teriyaki sauce looks really authentic.
+I have experience with various other chefs when I was working but this way of cooking teriyaki sauce is new to me.
+Thank you!

 That looks awesome! so that's how it got it's disticnt reddish color. thanks kathy and guy! consider me enlightened! thank you so much!